utkarshsinh/KeeperApp/README.md

 # KeeperApp
 ### https://svvblw.csb.app/
 This is a Google Keep inspired, Notes keeping app - "Keeper" to manage all your notes.
 It has been developed using React and JSX and styled with CSS and Material UI.
+Executed the concept of components, props and destructuring to implement render, usestate, map, reduce and filter functions.

 **Tech Stack-**